AnalyticsWorkbench/Components/README.md

-# Install Analytics Workbench with netbeans using postgresSQL
+# Analytics Workbench Setup with netbeans using postgresSQL

 ## Components